mrsalieri/compare-packages/README.md

 ## Future Improvements
 Tests are not running smoothly, there is a problem related to jest and mongoose possibly

-Cannot retrieve data from the `Composer` registry, it should be figured out
+(Completed)Cannot retrieve data from the `Composer` registry, it should be figured out

 More accurate comparison should be implemented for detecting outdated packages